jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 %}

-The E minor shape is essentially the same as the G minor shape, except gripped from below rather than above.
+The E minor shape is essentially the same as the G minor shape, except gripped from ahead rather than behind.

 This shape is commonly played as a barre chord, `134111`.